jakmate/FloodWatcher/README.md

 - Settle on a package manager...
 - Improve qt (create clusters with stations?)
-- Fix builds
+- Fix builds (Do once package manager sorted)
-- Improve profiling (hard to read)
+- Consider curl multi for polygons (was slower but try again)
 - gtest vs Qt Test (or keep both use depending on file)

 ## Requirements